Ethonwu/MapReduce-by-Python-mrjob/README.md

-# MapReduce Job for Python mrjob
+# MapReduce Job in Python mrjob

 ## Installation
 Using pip or easy_install to download mrjob: